denisyukphp/throttler/README.md

     /** @var Node $node */
     $node = $throttler->next();

+    $name = $node->getName();

     // ...
 }
 ```

-Set weight for Node as the second argument in constructor if you are using weighted-strategies.
+Set weight for a Node as the second argument in constructor if you are using weighted-strategies.

 ## Benchmarks